SAP-samples/landscape-management-sample-scripts/custom-operation_ansible_provision_new_host/README.md

 This is the [playbook on GitHub](https://github.com/SAP-samples/landscape-management-sample-scripts/blob/main/custom-operation_ansible_provision_new_host/YAML_Files/lama_create_vm.yaml).

-The blog does not cover how to configure Ansible AWX.
+The procedure does not cover how to configure Ansible AWX.

 The following key configuration steps need to be performed and relevant guides consulted.
 These are just the configuration steps performed for this scenario and not necessarily the only way to do it.